lilou9221/mcgill_team2_capstone/docs/TROUBLESHOOTING.md

 **Solution**:
 - This is expected.
 The verification helpers (`verify_clipping_success`, `verify_clipped_data_integrity`) already ignore nodata pixels outside the circle and only check that remaining pixels stay inside the radius.
 - As long as the pipeline reports success, you can proceed; hexagons with insufficient data are skipped automatically during scoring.
+- To double-check, call `verify_clipped_data_integrity` manually with the circle geometry and compare the console warnings.

 ## Performance Issues